How to sell your silver jewellery

 In this article, we’ll guide you through preparing jewellery for selling, from the best format for jewellery photos to shipping!

-Cleaning silver jewellery
+Cleaning your silver jewellery

 It’s easy to assume that cleaning silver jewellery before you sell it is necessary – but this isn’t always the case.
 In fact, cleaning your silver jewellery could actually damage it, ultimately reducing its value.